apache/couchdb/share/doc/src/intro/consistency.rst

 Eventual Consistency
 ====================

-In the previous chapter, we saw that CouchDB's flexibility allows us to evolve our data as our applications grow and change.
-In this chapter, we'll explore how working "with the grain" of CouchDB promotes simplicity in our applications and helps us naturally build scalable, distributed systems.
+In the previous document :ref:`intro/why`, we saw that CouchDB's flexibility allows us to evolve our data as our applications grow and change.
+In this topic, we'll explore how working "with the grain" of CouchDB promotes simplicity in our applications and helps us naturally build scalable, distributed systems.